CXL - Securing your mid-range systems.

 4. The directory file

-This file does not normally exist on the system and is the one file that has to be created using the ls command.
+This file does not normally exist on a Unix system and is the one file that has to be created using the ls command.
 (On a PC this is the dir command.)

 First go to the root directory using the command CD .
-This is the very top level directory.
+This is the very top level directory on the Unix system.
 (On a PC it would be CD C:\) Note the . after CD.

 Next issue the ls command with extra parameters ls -laRF > DirFile.txt